pritithokal02-netizen/Indian-KIds-Screen-Time/README.md

 ---

 ## 📌 How to Use
-1. Download the `.xlsx` file from this repository
+1. Download the `new project indian kids screen time.xlsx` file from this repository
 2. Open it in Excel (enable macros if prompted)
 3. Use the filters/slicers to explore various data segments